BetterAndroid/Hikage/docs-source/src/en/library/hikage-core.md

 inline fun <reified LP : ViewGroup.LayoutParams> Hikage.Performer<LP>.MyCustomView(
     lparams: Hikage.LayoutParams? = null,
     id: String? = null,
-    init: HikageView<MyCustomView> = {},
+    noinline init: HikageView<MyCustomView> = {},
     // If this component is a container, you can declare a `performer` parameter.
     // performer: HikagePerformer<LP> = {}
 ) = View<MyCustomView>(lparams, id, init)
 ```

 It would seem tedious to implement such complex functions manually every time.
-If you want to be able to automatically generate component functions, you can introduce and refer to the [hikage-compiler](../library/hikage-compiler.md) module.
+If you want to be able to automatically generate component functions, you can introduce and refer to the [hikage-compiler](./hikage-compiler) module.

 ### Combination and Disassembly Layout